List of school attacks in China: October 1999

-On October 19, 1999, a drunk school police officer Liang Yongcheng (梁永成) in Longzhou County shot a teacher and six students with a hunting rifle before committing suicide.
+On October 19, 1999, a drunk school police officer Liang Yongcheng (梁永成) in Longzhou County, Guangxi, shot and wounded a teacher and six students with a hunting rifle before committing suicide.

 2000s

 March 2001

 On March 6, 2001, a man named Li Chuicai (李垂才) allegedly broke into a third-grade classroom in Wanzai County, Jiangxi, and ignited explosives, leveling the school and killing himself, 41 others, and injuring 27.

+February 2002

+On February 27, 2002, a 38-year-old woman, identified as Huang Qiaoying, stabbed a group of students from Baidu Primary School in Yongtai County, Fujian while walking home after classes, killing three and wounding 11; she was arrested at the scene and found not guilty due to her mental illness.

 September 2002

-On September 26, 2002, a bus driver from Lanzhou killed a teacher and wounded two others, including his ex-girlfriend, at a school with a hunting rifle.
+On September 26, 2002, a bus driver from Lanzhou, Gansu, killed a teacher and wounded two others, including his ex-girlfriend, at a school with a hunting rifle.
 He was fatally shot by police after threatening suicide on the roof.

 November 2002

 Huang Hu

 On November 24, 2002, Huang Hu placed rat poison in the table salt of a kindergarten in Wuchuan, Guangdong.
 Huang operated his own kindergarten that he had opened the previous month.
 His business failed quickly, and he blamed it on the kindergarten he targeted.
 70 children and two teachers fell severely ill, though all of them survived.
 Huang was sentenced to death and executed on January 3, 2003.